tailordev-commons/website/software-carpentry/the-unix-shell.md

 $ ls lengths.txt
 ```

-:fa-info-circle: `cat` for displaying the content of the file (concatenate)
+`cat` for displaying the content of the file (concatenate):

 ```
 $ cat lengths.txt
 ```

-:fa-info-circle: `sort` for sorting things
+`sort` for sorting things (alphabetically).

-:fa-info-circle: `sort -n` means the sort is numerical instead of alphabetical
+`sort -n` means the sort is numerical instead of alphabetical:

 ```
 $ sort -n lengths.txt
 ```

+{% hint style='danger' %}
+Sorting without `-n` gives different results depending on the Operating System, the locale, and maybe other things too.
+On some system, running `sort` without `-n` can give the expected result for sorting things numerically, but you should always specify the `-n` option if you intend to sort things numerically.
+{% endhint %}

 :fa-warning: it does not change the file